menu

 Demographics

-In terms of college education, Westerlo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.88% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Westerlo is somewhat higher than in the average US city of 21.84%: 25.88% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Westerlo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westerlo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Westerlo include Irish, German, Dutch, Italian, and English.